matthew-brett/nb2plots/doc/worked_example.rst

 default, so the Nbplot directives on your page can build up variables in the same way that a notebook does.

-The notebook code cells convert to doctest blocks, so you can now check the correctness of the code on your page with the Sphinx doctest extension:
+The notebook code cells convert to doctest blocks, so I can check the correctness of the code on my page with the Sphinx doctest extension:

 .. code-block:: bash